-Article I.

-LIMITS OF WEIGHT AND SIZE.
+Article 1. - LIMITS OF WEIGHT, SIZE AND VALUE.

-- 1. A parcel for Egypt posted in Kenya, Uganda and Tanganyika shall not exceed 22 pounds in weight, 3 feet 6 inches in length and 6 feet in length and girth combined; and a parcel for Kenya, Uganda and Tanganyika posted in Egypt shall not exceed 10 kilogrammes in weight, 1.05 metres in length and 1.80 metres in length and girth combined. - 2.
-As regards the exact calculation of the weight and dimensions of a parcel, the view of the despatching office shall be accepted except in a case of obvious error.
+- I. A parcel for the Belgian Congo and Ruanda Urundi posted in Kenya, Uganda and Tanganyika shall not exceed 22 pounds in weight, 3 feet 6 inches in length and 6 feet in length and girth combined; and a parcel for Kenya, Uganda and Tanganyika posted in the Belgian Congo and Ruanda Urundi shall not exceed 10 kilogrammes in weight, 1.05 metres in length and 1.80 metres in length and girth combined. - 2.
+As regards the exact calculation of the weight and dimensions of a parcel, the view of the despatching office shall be accepted except in a case of obvious error. - 3.
+The maximum limit of value for an insured parcel shall be francs 1,000.

-TRANSIT OF PARCELS.
+Article 2. - TRANSIT OF PARCELS.